 New research has confirmed that periodontal disease is tied to an elevated risk of several types of cancer, such as esophageal cancer, breast cancer, and gallbladder cancer, especially in mature women.

-Although the CDC note that this disease affects more men than women, a significant proportion (
+Although the CDC note that this disease affects more men than women, a significant proportion (38.4 percent) of the adult female U.S. population live with periodontitis.

 Recent research has shown that women with gum disease are also more likely to develop breast cancer.
 However, until now, no studies had looked at the impact of periodontitis on cancer risk more generally.